 Duties and Responsibilities

 As a dental hygienist, you may perform a wide range of tasks.
 You may conduct patient screening procedures, including assessment of oral health conditions.
 Other tasks include taking and developing dental x-rays and removing plaque and calculus from the surface of the teeth.
-Your duties may also entail counseling patients about oral health.
+Your duties may also entail counselling patients about oral health.
 Oral hygienists often teach customers about good nutrition and the effects of nutrition on the teeth.

 Places of Work